How Your Home Can Help You Move Forward in Life

 During this time of making space, I had gone on quite the DIY home improvement tear.
 In the front of my house, I dug up a weed infested lawn and planted beautiful xeriscape plants.
 I rented a jackhammer to tear out 6,000 lbs. of uneven concrete from my walkway and made my own concrete pavers and gravel path.
 I built a large deck in front of my door to expand the welcome sitting area and built a half stucco wall to serve as a planter bed at the end of the deck to help define the space.
 I wanted new opportunities to flow into my life and yet I wasn’t actually ready.
 Despite all of my massive DIY efforts, this lack of readiness was very clearly being told by my environment.

 What I haven’t mentioned yet are the things that I didn’t finish.
-It wasn’t actually necessary to undertake such large projects (so don’t be intimidated, dear reader!).
+It wasn’t actually necessary to undertake such large projects (so don’t be intimidated, Dear Reader!).
 What was necessary was to show the world that I was ready for change.
 But here is how I was showing the world that I wasn’t actually ready.
 First, there was one last board on the deck that I didn’t get around to installing.
 It required a special cut that intimidated me, and it also happened to be the very last board before entering my home.
 And so, I put a wobbly placeholder board in its place and stuck my old, worn-out outdoor mat on top of it.
 I got used to just stepping over this wobbly board but sometimes guests would step on it and feel destabilized.
 Then there was the issue of the deadbolt not working.
 It was old and unreliable and could sometimes lock me out of my own house.
 I got used to not using it and just used the push button on the bottom handle – a far less secure option.
 And then about those pavers I made.
 They turned out well but one cracked.
 I tried to make another one before the weather turned too cold, but it didn’t come out right, so I just left the cracked one there and promised myself that I’d make a new one in the spring.
 Spring came and spring went and still I didn’t make the new paver.

 Once I got clear on my stuck pattern, I used my environment to serve as baby steps in my emotional evolution.
 I figured that I could start by getting comfortable with being seen at home.
 I sucked it up and made the scarry cuts to finish the deck (which weren’t that scarry after all!), poured the new paver, got a happy welcome mat and threw out the lifeless one, put two, friendly sitting chairs out front, installed a working door lock, and painted my front door a bright, cheerful color.
 After painting the door, for about two hours I was nervous about what the neighbors would think.
 You can’t walk by and not notice it.
 I definitely wasn’t “fitting in.”
 I let myself make space for this discomfort and soon, I noticed my own authentic joy rise to the surface.
 I love this new color and all of the changes that I have made.